Nicola Legrottaglie: International stats

-Coaching career
+Coaching and managerial career

 Legrottaglie retired at the end of the 2013–14 campaign as Catania suffered top-flight relegation, aged nearly 38.
 He then returned to Bari after 18 years, being appointed under-17 team manager.

-Legrottaglie took his first role as a head coach in July 2015, accepting an offer from Sicilian Lega Pro club S.S.
-Akragas Città dei Templi.
+Legrottaglie took his first role as a head coach in July 2015, accepting an offer from Sicilian Lega Pro club Akragas.
 He resigned the following January due to poor results and, on 9 January 2017, was named new assistant to Massimo Rastelli at Cagliari Calcio in the Italian top division; in October, as the latter was dismissed, he too left.

 On 24 June 2019, Legrottaglie was announced as the new under-19 manager of Delfino Pescara 1936, replacing Luciano Zauri after the latter's promotion as first-team manager.
 On 21 January 2020, he was promoted to head coach after Zauri's resignation from his post.

+On 28 June 2023, Legrottaglie was officially unveiled as the new "head of performance" (technical area director) of Sampdoria after the club's takeover by a consortium led by Andrea Radrizzani, working alongside first team head coach and former Juventus teammate Andrea Pirlo.

 Style of play

 Legrottaglie was praised by pundits for his physical attributes and his ability in the air, making him a goal threat from set pieces.
 A strong yet elegant player, he excelled in sliding challenges and at organising high defensive lines, also being gifted with good technical ability, passing range and vision, which allowed him to advance into the midfield.
 He was also tactically versatile, excelling at reading the game and possessing a powerful shot from distance.

 Despite his reputation, Legrottaglie was also criticised at times for inconsistency and lapses in man-marking.